orchid00/actions_sandbox/02-package_ci.md

 This is an example workflow to create a package and use Github actions apply continuous integration to automatically check and test packages upon a git push.

-Github actions are included in the dev version of `usethis` which can be installed from github using
+Github actions are included in the dev version of `usethis` which can be installed from Github using

 ```r